ThilinaM99/VPS-Torrent-Blocking/COMPLETION-SUMMARY.md

 # Project Completion Summary

-## ✅ Project Status: COMPLETE
+## ✅ Project Status: COMPLETE & OPTIMIZED

-All requested enhancements and installation scripts have been successfully created and integrated into your torrent blocking project.
+All requested enhancements and installation scripts have been successfully created and integrated.
+Latest version includes optimized nftables implementation for faster installation (~1 minute).

 ---